nhsconnect/document-store-prototype/README.md

 #### 3. Build API Lambda JARs

-To build/re-build these into your `app/build/libs` dir, run in a non-dojo terminal window:
+To build/re-build these into [app/build/libs](app/build/libs), run in a non-dojo terminal:

 ```bash
 ./tasks build-api-jars